-The purpose of the following example is to illustrate the level of performance intended by the provisions of Chapter 5 as applicable to the types of aeroplanes described below.
+The purpose of the following example is to illustrate the level of performance intended by the provisions of this IS as applicable to the types of aeroplanes described below.

-The Standards and Recommended Practices in ICAO Annex 6 effective on 14 July 1949 contained specifications similar to those adopted by some Contracting States for inclusion in their national performance codes.
 A very substantial number of civil transport aeroplanes have been manufactured and are being operated in accordance with these codes.
 Those aeroplanes are powered with reciprocating engines including turbo-compound design.
-They embrace twin-engine and four-engine aeroplanes over a mass range from approximately 4 200 kg to 70 000 kg over a stalling speed range, Vso from approximately

-100 to 175 km/h (55 to 95 Kts) and over a wing loading range from approximately 120 to 360 kg/m2.
+They embrace twin-engine and four-engine aeroplanes over a mass range from approximately 4 200 kg to 70 000 kg over a stalling speed range, Vso from approximately 100 to 175 km/h (55 to 95 Kts) and over a wing loading range from approximately 120 to 360 kg/m2.
 Cruising speeds range over 555 km/h (300 Kts).
 Those aeroplanes have been used in a very wide range of altitude, air temperature and humidity conditions.
 At a later date, the code was applied with respect to the evaluation of certification of the so-called "first generation" of turboprop and turbo-jet aeroplanes.

-Although only past experience can warrant the fact that this example illustrates the level of performance intended by the Standards and Recommended Practices of Chapter 5, it is considered to be applicable over a wide range of aeroplane characteristics and atmospheric conditions.
+Although only past experience can warrant the fact that this example illustrates the level of performance intended by this IS, it is considered to be applicable over a wide range of aeroplane characteristics and atmospheric conditions.
 Reservation should however be made concerning the application of this example with respect to conditions of high air temperatures.
 In certain extreme cases, it has been found desirable to apply additional temperature and/or humidity accountability, particularly for the obstacle limited take-off flight path.